lue-bird/elm-state-interface-experimental/README.md

 > If you know TEA, [get quick overview of the differences](#comparison-to-the-elm-architecture)

-↓ creates a number and a button that increments it
+Let's show a number and a button that increments it:

 ```elm
 import Web